tryscer/flock/flock-music.md

 ​	*(Boom.)*

 ​"Aw," says Eddie.
-"That is very heartwarming.
-Say, that reminds me of something.
-Barry, could I have your car keys?"
-​	"Good God, will you go already?"
-​	"In a moment, in a moment, in a moment.
-This is for a good cause, trust me."

-​	*(Boom.)*
+"That is very heartwarming."

-Barry hands him the car keys, and Eddie walks to the back of the car, where he unlocks the trunk.
-He swings the lid open and out ambles a very sweaty man in foreign, ceremonial garb, holding a very large drum.
+​	Barry hands Eleanore the car keys, and she walks to the back of the car.
+She swings the lid open and stumbles back.
+Out ambles a very sweaty man in foreign, ceremonial garb, holding a very large drum.
+​	"Oh yeah," Eddie says.
+"I knew I forgot something."
 ​	"Babatunde!"
 I cry.
 "What are you doing in the trunk?"
 ​